FREE SHIPPING on orders over $75 International: over $250

 Notes On Using A Silver Teapot:

 1. To clean a silver teapot, wash it with hot water and a neutral, ammonia- and acid-free dish soap.
 You can use a cellulose dish sponge to remove stains or residues if any.
-For more stubborn tarnish, line a pot with aluminium foil, fill it with water and boil it, while dissolving a spoonfull of soda bicarbonate and salt in it.
-Submerge your silver teapot and let sit for 30 minutes.
-An electro-chemical reaction will remove all the tarnish from your teapot.
-After taking it out, wipe with a clean cloth.
+For more stubborn tarnish, line a pot with aluminium foil, fill it with water and boil it, while dissolving a spoonful of soda bicarbonate and salt in it.
+Submerge your silver teapot and let it sit for 30 minutes.
+An electrochemical reaction will remove all the tarnish from your teapot.
+After taking it out, wipe it with a clean cloth.
+Please note: It’s fine as an occasional deep clean, but many silversmiths discourage doing it very often on fine pieces because it can strip patina and sometimes leave the surface less crisp.
+For regular care, a gentle silver cloth and mild soap are usually enough.

-4. Before purchasing a silver teapot, try finding a friend or perhaps a tea shop that already has one.
+3. Before purchasing a silver teapot, try finding a friend or perhaps a tea shop that already has one.
 Try it out once or twice before investing.
-Some people get desired results by buying silver gong fu cups, rather than a whole teapot, thus saving money.

 Check out our "silver" tag to learn more about silver teaware.